 Essentially, a bill of lading is the contract you have with the shipping company that outlines how and where the shipment is to be transported, for example, from London to Felixstowe by rail freight and on from Felixstowe to Dubai by sea.
-The freight bill is an invoice which details all of the costs associated with the shipment, something that customs officials will need to inspect on arrival.
+The freight bill is an invoice which details all of the shipping costs associated with the shipment, something that customs officials will need to inspect on arrival.

 Advice When to Choose LCL or FCL Shipping

 LCL stands for less than container load.
 It is a method of shipping items in a container that means you don’t rent all of the space inside.
-If you have a business delivery to make or are moving personal items overseas but don’t need a full container, then sharing your cost with another shipper can make it a lot cheaper.
+If you have a business delivery to make or are moving personal items overseas but don’t need a full container, then sharing your shipping container cost with another shipper can make it a lot cheaper.

 Group Shipping Container

 LCL means that a freight forwarder or shipping agent will establish whether or not another client wants to make a similar shipment from the same port or airport at roughly the same time and match your consignments up together.
 You still get your goods delivered from A to B but they may share the same space for a time, usually when at sea.
 Under an LCL arrangement, a container could be shared by two, three or even many more customers.